brineamelia/P1-WIL/README.md

 The Leaders page will have images and text of three different leaders, an external link on how to improve diversity within a company and a call to action button.

-The Industry page will have a hero image and text outlining the current works of three companies improving their diversity, along with an external link to the McKinsey and Co full diversity report.
+The Industry page will have a hero image and text outlining the current works of three companies improving their diversity.
+It will also include an external link to the McKinsey and Co full diversity report.
 --- ---
 ## NAVBAR EFFECTS AND FOOTER - SOCIAL MEDIA LINKS

-To ensure the user was easily able to navigate through the website the navbar has the page underlined indicating which page the user is viewing.
+To ensure the user is easily able to navigate through the website the navbar has the page underlined indicating which page the user is viewing.

 ![navbar navigation to home, leaders and industry](https://github.com/brineamelia/P1-WIL/blob/main/docs/top-nav-bar.png)